 I see images in my mind and crave making them real.

 I studied the genre of Fine Art Photography with Anka Zhuravleva, as well as completed online courses with Jennifer Thoreson, Sue Bryce, Lara Jade, Renee Robyn, and Brooke Shaden.
 My photographs won awards at ViewBug.com (Staff Winter Selection 2015, Choice Award 2020), The New School University Alumni Summer Photo Contest (1st Prize, New York, NY, USA, 2015), The New School University Travel Photography Contest, (3rd Prize, New York, NY, USA, 2010).
 Hôtel Chopin Grands-Boulevards Paris (France) hosts a permanent exhibition of my still life works on a theme of Chopin since 2018.
-In 2020 my works were digitally featured in GuruShots groups exhibitions in Portugal, Sweden, Australia, and Canada, Colors of Humanity Art Gallery in Everett, PA, USA and printed works on canvas were exhibited during the 10x10x10 Tieton in WA, USA and Fine Art Blank Wall Gallery in Athens, Greece.
+In 2020 my works were digitally featured in GuruShots groups exhibitions in Portugal, Sweden, Australia, and Canada, Colors of Humanity Art Gallery in Everett, PA, USA and printed works were exhibited during the 10x10x10 Tieton in WA, USA and at Blank Wall Gallery in Athens, Greece.

 Statement of Purpose